yusuf-quddus/yusuf-quddus/README.md

  - Club President of <a href="https://www.da-developers.dev/">Developer's Guild </a> at De Anza College for 2 years

- - Organizer of DA Hacks Hacktoberfest event: https://dahack.dev/
+ - Organizer of DA Hacks Hacktoberfest event (2019): https://dahack.dev/

  - 5 year Trumpet 🎺player and marching band performer